 Apartment maintenance is a lot like parallel parking.
 It’s one of those things that most of us think we’re a little better at than we actually are.

-So I asked the wonderfully opinionated hive mind of Facebook women who I mostly just sort of know one question: “What is the first thing you appreciate in a guy’s house?”
+But if that’s not enough to get you to upkeep your damn apartment, I asked the wonderfully opinionated hive mind of Facebook women who I mostly just sort of know one question: “What is the first thing you appreciate in a guy’s house?”
 The answers, which poured in just seconds later and often in long multi-bubble texts, surprised me.

 Sure, there’s no scientific support that says you must have every piece of notable literature coloring your bookshelf or angel soft toilet paper replete with the triangle fold, but these women shared a lot of insights that might just up your game.
 Think of the following quotes and notes as a pre-date checklist.
 You’re welcome.

 “One time I saw a knife.
 A small knife on his bathroom sink.
 No idea what’s up.
 But I peaced out.”